willwoodlief/scm-percept-dropbox/README.md

 ## install instructions
 1. Add this as a folder in the `/plugins` directory of your project.

 2. Run `composer update kunalvarma05/dropbox-php-sdk` command.

+3. Run `php artisan migrate --path=plugins/scm-percept-dropbox/database/migrations` command.
+This will create database table percept_dropbox_access_token

-3. Create an APP on Dropbox from here https://www.dropbox.com/developers/apps
+4. Create an APP on Dropbox from here https://www.dropbox.com/developers/apps.
+You can further read below section "Steps to create a Dropbox APP" for detailed guide on how you can create a Dropbox APP.

-4. You have to add `https://{your-domain.com}/percept-dropbox/connect` as a Redirect URI in your Dropbox APP under OAuth 2 Redirect URIs.
+5. You must have to add `https://{your-domain.com}/percept-dropbox/connect` as a Redirect URI in your Dropbox APP under OAuth 2 Redirect URIs.

-5. In your laravel environment file, please add following key
+6. In your laravel environment file, please add following key

 * `PERCEPT_DROPBOX_CLIENT_ID={replace_this_with_your_dropbox_App_key}`